xyyuhans/about/index.md

 ### **Programming**

-Learn algorithms including Alpha–beta pruning, Hidden Markov Model, and Reinforcement Learning in Artificial Intelligence
+Learn algorithms using Python including Alpha–beta pruning, Hidden Markov Model, and Reinforcement Learning in Artificial Intelligence

 Design simple Real-Time Operating Systems by Ada and C in Embedded Systems